OrangeOrange27/Challenge-Lead-Dev-2025/README.md

 Your implementation should reproduce the essential player journey:

-Pick a Game
+- Pick Game

-Enter a Brawl / Match
+- Enter a Brawl / Match

-Play the Mini-Game
+- Play the Mini-Game

-Submit Score
+- Submit Score

-Check Result & Ranking
+- Check Result & Ranking

-Claim Reward
+- Claim Reward

 The primary objective is to demonstrate your ability to build a smooth, live-feeling competitive flow between backend and Unity — clean architecture, strongly typed API integration, and polished UX.